Skip to content

 Note

-In workspaces, PROMPT.md and CLAUDE.md are symlinks into .botminter/.
-Changes to the source files in the team repo propagate automatically when agents pull .botminter/.
+In session workspaces, PROMPT.md and CLAUDE.md are assembled from the team repo.
+Changes to the source files in the team repo take effect automatically on the next session start.

 Add role-specific knowledge